 ENGLISH

 Grade 11 - Workplace Preparation

-ENG 3E1
+NBE 3E1

-This course emphasizes the development of literacy, communication, and critical and creative thinking skills necessary for success in the workplace and in daily life.
-Students will study the content, form, and style of a variety of contemporary informational, graphic, and literary texts; and create oral, written, and media texts in a variety of forms for practical purposes.
-An important focus will be on using language clearly and accurately in a variety of formal and informal contexts.
-This course is intended to prepare students for the compulsory Grade 12 workplace preparation course.
+This course emphasizes the development of literacy, critical thinking, and communication skills through the study of works in English by Aboriginal writers.
+Students will study the content, form, and style of informational texts and literary and media works and will develop an appreciation of the wealth and complexity of Aboriginal writing.
+Students will also write explanations, letters, and reports, and will investigate the connections between media forms and audiences.
+An important focus will be on using language clearly, accurately, and effectively in a variety of contexts.

-Prerequisite: Grade 10 English, Locally Developed
+Prerequisite: English, Grade 10, Academic or Applied